-This session discusses the comparative performance of the newly-proposed RP mechanism against the two alternative ways of mitigating the demand-capacity imbalances.
+This session discusses the comparative performance of the newly-proposed RP-S mechanism against the two alternative ways of mitigating the demand-capacity imbalances, as well against its deterministic predecessor, the RP-D mechanism.
 To ease the comprehension of the forthcoming discussion we therefore first briefly reflect on the mechanics of and results obtained by applying those alternative methods on the Warsaw ACC case study.